svaarala/duktape-wiki/Performance.md

 ## JSON.stringify() fast path

-There's a fast path for `JSON.stringify()` serialization which is used when there is no "replacer" argument and no indent.
+There's a fast path for `JSON.stringify()` serialization which is used when there is no "replacer" argument.
+Indent argument and JX/JC support was added to the fast path in Duktape 1.4.0.

 The fast path assumes that it can serialize the argument value without risking any side effects which might mutate the value being serialized, and will fall back to the slower default algorithm if necessary.

 This happens at least when:

 * any object has a `toJSON()` property